kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 “Ready for more surprises?”
 Gerhard asks, his voice flat.
 “Let’s head south of the entrance.”

 Doctor Pepe leads the way, looking back over his shoulder at the rest of the party.
-“That’s back through the room where we know Urgon and Orvo found the Frigid Woe, right?”
-Somewhat distracted, he walks straight into the door with a dull thud.
+“That’s back through this room where we know Urgon and Orvo found the Frigid Woe, right?”
+Somewhat distracted, he walks straight into a door with a dull thud.
 It swings open.

 Beyond is a forge.
 A great, cold anvil and furnace dominate the room, which is otherwise filled with armor stands and rubble.